forderud/ComSamples/README.md

     * Or run `regsvr32.exe /u MyDlleServerCs.dll` with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges,

 Server registration is primarily needed for on-demand loaded COM servers.
-It can be scaled down to just TypeLib registration if instead running the server in a background service that is started in advance.

 The client programs should output something resembling this:
 ```